 Let me illustrate this with Uber.
 They have enjoyed tremendous growth, but what exactly their core asset is when they do not own the cars and do not directly employ the drivers.
 The answer is simple: the core application and ecosystem around the Uber experience is their primary asset and key differentiator (define them in your strategy).
 But to really focus on that experience, they count on other technologies and platforms to power many key elements.

 They run on the Amazon infrastructure to make sure they are up and available worldwide and can scale fast.
 As a mapping technology, they utilize the Google Maps APIs that come in with features like finding the shortest route, knowing the exact locations of the cars and the customers, etc. Uber uses the payments stack from Braintree to offer flexible payment methods in a secure environment.
-Their messaging stack is provided by Twilio, guaranteeing the text messages right when a driver has arrived get delivered in a timely manner.
+Their messaging stack is provided by Twilio, guaranteeing the text messages get delivered right when a driver has arrived for a pick-up.
 And their email service is built on SendGrid APIs responsible for sending out receipts to passengers, etc.

 All those platforms and tools are leaders in their respective fields.
 They innovate quickly always to make sure they offer world-class services to their customers.
 By using all those techs, you automatically get the benefit of those innovations in your own business.

 Another benefit of this approach is freeing resources from the ongoing maintenance of these non-core elements of the stack to allocate them to build your core competency.